-Home » Recipes » Healthy Carrot Cake Smoothie
+Home » Recipes » Breakfast » Smoothies » Carrot Cake Smoothie

-Two of the things I love most about (my food) life?
+Two of the things I love most about my food life?
 Smoothies and veggies.
-And it seriously lights me up when they're together as one power-packed, nutrient-dense meal.
+And I get excited when they come together in one creamy, flavorful blend.

-What better combo than to create our own healthy version of a carrot cake smoothie, sneaking in two types of veggies and it still tastes like a treat!
+What better combo than a carrot cake–inspired smoothie, blending in two types of veggies while still tasting like a treat?

 How to make a Carrot Cake Smoothie